Speeding up transactions on EVM chains

 Overview

-This guide will show you how to use the webhooks feature to know when a transaction is delayed, and trigger a replacement transaction to speed up confirmation.
+This guide will show you how to use the webhooks feature to know when a transaction is taking longer than expected, and trigger a replacement transaction to speed up confirmation.

 Prerequisites